absolute-quantum/cats-blender-plugin/README.md

        and then replace the unprotected fbx with the protected one.
        That way your configurations will be kept.
      - Skip to step 4
-3. In Blender: Click the "Enable Protection" button and export your model and import it into Unity
+3. In Blender: Click the "Enable Protection" button
+4. Export it to Unity by either using the "Export" button within Cats or set the fbx export option by yourself:
+   Geometrie > Smoothing > Set to "Face"
 4. In Unity: Set the value of the blendshape 'Basis Original' to 100 like so: https://i.imgur.com/RlrGTvV.gif
 5. Because (for some odd reason) the protection increases your bounding box it could be too big to upload your model.